andyhou965/NFT-builder/README.md

 The contract mainly implement the following functions for Buyer:

--   allowListMint(): Used for Allowlist Mint NFTs.
+-   allowListMint(): Use for Allowlist Mint NFTs.
 Only the people in allowList allow to mint.
 -   publicMint(): Use for Public Mint NFTs.
 -   withdraw(address \_addr): Withdraw the money from the contract